Ari Shaffir: Career

-Shaffir released his first stand-up album Revenge for the Holocaust in 2012 which became the number one comedy album on both iTunes and Amazon in its 1st week.
-In 2013 he produced his first television special, Passive Aggressive, for Chill.com.
-In 2015 his second special, Paid Regular, premiered on Comedy Central the same week This is Not Happening premiered on the same channel.
-In 2017 he premiered Double Negative on Netflix, two 45 minute shows (based on the concept of a double album), the first titled Children and the second named Adulthood.
-As of 2019 he's been touring with the show Ari Shaffir: Jew, currently available on YouTube.
-He premiered Double Negative and Ari Shaffir: Jew at the Edinburgh Fringe Festival.

-Shaffir spent several years earning a living as a commercial actor, appearing in ads for Coke Zero, Subway, Dominos, and Bud Light.
+Shaffir spent several years earning a living as a commercial actor, appearing in ads for Coke Zero, Subway, Domino's, and Bud Light.
 He appeared in the comedy feature film Keeping Up with the Joneses (2016).
-As of 2017, Shaffir claims to have no interest in pursuing acting which could take him away from his stand-up.
+As of 2017, Shaffir claimed to have no interest in pursuing acting as it could take him away from his stand-up.

-Following the death of Kobe Bryant, Shaffir caused controversy after he posted a video on his Twitter page celebrating the event.
-"Kobe Bryant died 23 years too late today," Shaffir says in the video.
-"He got away with rape because all the Hollywood liberals who attack comedy enjoy rooting for the Lakers more than they dislike rape.
+Following the death of basketball player Kobe Bryant in 2020, Shaffir caused controversy with a video posted to Twitter in which he stated: "Kobe Bryant died 23 years too late today.
+He got away with rape because all the Hollywood liberals who attack comedy enjoy rooting for the Lakers more than they dislike rape.
 Big ups to the hero who forgot to gas up his chopper.
 I hate the Lakers.
 What a great day."
 A New York comedy club where Shaffir was scheduled to perform canceled his performance after it received phone threats.

-Ari has currently traveled to around 42 countries, as reported on the first episode of his podcast You Be Trippin', starring guest Andrew Santino.

-Podcasts

-Since 2010, Ari Shaffir has been a regular guest on the Joe Rogan Experience.
-In 2021, Ari joined Joe as a regular guest alongside comedians Mark Normand and Shane Gillis.
-The series of episodes became known as Protect Our Parks.

-In 2011, Ari launched his solo podcast, Skeptic Tank, which came to an end in 2023.

-In 2024, Ari launched a travel-based podcast, You Be Trippin.
-The podcast focuses on the travel experiences of individuals of different backgrounds.
-The podcast explores personal experiences, and the dos and don'ts of travel.

-Ari has also been regularly associated with the Legion of Skanks podcast, having been voted as the podcast's "President."